tynski/VoicePathology/README.md

 # Voice pathology detection
 This is my bachelor thesis project.
 Voice pathology detection is a patient condition diagnostics system based on Machine Learning algorithms.
 Vanilla version was based on logistic regression and random forest, though when I discovered CNN's and computer vision I thought it would be nice to test a deep learning approach.
-To conclude the project contains approaches to voice pathology detection problem.
+To conclude the project contains approaches to voice pathology detection problem:
+* Classic machine learning approach, two algorithms logistic regression and random forest with overall accuracy ~70%,
+* Convolutional neural network utilized to classified patients based on extracted spectrograms, overall accuracy ~70%.

 Responsibilities:
 * Built machine learning project pipeline: data analysis, features creation, model preparation, validation

-## Classic machine learning approach
-I used ML to detect healthy and ill patients.
-Actually, I used two algorithms logistic regression and random forest with overall accuracy ~70%.

-## CNN
-Convolutional neural network utilized to classified patients based on extracted spectrograms, overall accuracy ~70%.

 ## Installation
 Just clone the repository.
 Required dependencies are given in **requirements.txt** file: